rostro36/Notes/Big Data/Week 04/04_readings.md

 ## [JSON Standard](https://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf)
 ### JSON General
-JSON is a text syntax that facilitates structured data interchange.

-JSON  also  depends  on  Unicode  in  the  hex numbers used in the \u escapement notation.
+JSON is a text syntax that facilitates structured data interchange and depends  on  Unicode  in  the  hex numbers used in the \u escapement notation.

-JSON is agnostic about the representation of numbers, they are saved as human readable.

-JSON does not support cyclic graphs, JSON is not optimized for binary data.

 JSON is programming language independent.
 Standard only defnines confromance, not how to interpret the text, e.g. if an object is a list or an array.

+It is is agnostic about the representation of numbers, they are saved as human readable.

+JSON does not support cyclic graphs, also it is not optimized for binary data.

 A JSON file consists of JSON text, which forms exactly one JSON value, which can be comprised of objects, arrays, numbers or strings.
 ### JSON Text